Nine of Cups

 Slow down, the woman said, it is flavored to be savored.

-The Fool knew she was right and let the water sit in his mouth for a bit while he tasted the sweetness and the sourness of the lime while letting the crispness of the cucumber mix in.
-He closed his eyes to concentrate on it more.
-He let the fluids trickle down his throat.
+The Fool knew she was right, and let the water sit in his mouth for a bit while he tasted the sweetness and the sourness of the lime.
+The crispness of the cucumber mixed in.
+He closed his eyes to concentrate on it more and let the fluids trickle down his throat.

-He started seeing the way the unbalanced life could cause great dissatisfaction like the man who left his vineyard to find something that wasn’t there, the meditating man so deep in meditation that he doesn’t even see the gifts laid at his feet, or the man fuming on the three spilled cups and ignoring the two that still stand.
+He started to appreciate the way the unbalanced life could cause great dissatisfaction, like the man who left his vineyard to find something that wasn’t there, or the meditating man so deep in meditation that he didn’t even see the gifts laid at his feet, or the man fuming on the three spilled cups and ignoring the two that still stood.

 Then they made love and savored each other.
 There was only one moment as their bodies joined, and that was the present moment.
 They devoured each other and gave each other great pleasure.

-After they were done the Fool knew it was time to return to the Hermit and find his next point to journey to.
-She knew it to.
-Neither of them were hurt but actually dwelled on the gratitude of the shared experience.
-Some moments need to be long and other moments need to be short, but knowing when it needs to be long or short is the wisdom they both had for this short moment.
+After they were done, the Fool knew it was time to return to the Hermit and find his next point to journey to.
+The woman knew it too.
+Neither of them were hurt, and dwelled on the gratitude of the shared experience rather than their parting.
+Some moments need to be long and other moments need to be short, but knowing when it needs to be long or short was the wisdom they both had for that short moment.

 The Fool left the woman in the tree satisfied, grateful, and happy.
-When the Fool thinks about the woman in the tree, he only thinks of the happiness he felt.
-He also knows and is grateful for, that the moment can never be recreated.
+When the Fool thought later about the woman in the tree, he only recalled happiness.
+He also knew, and felt grateful to know, that the moment could never be recreated.

-The Hermit sits at the lantern with a knowing smile.
+The Hermit sat at the lantern with a knowing smile.
 I remember as well, he said.